jopesy/Noidankattila/Readme.txt

 **The Alchemist**

-Team Game Development Project
+Description:

+A 2.5D platformer game for PC and Android
+Made in Unity 5 in 2015
 Course: Introduction to Game Development Tools

 Developers: